 When I was a child, Silicon Valley was mostly farmland, with San Jose a small town of 100,000 people.
 Our parents were farmers, shopkeepers and factory workers.
 Computers and chips did not exist; we created things with our hands and shared our results.
 Only when NASA launched the Apollo Project and the Pentagon the Vietnam War did the valley boom and attract engineers, which I wrote about in my e-book, “In the Valley of Digital Dreams” (available at Amazon and Barnes & Noble).
 When NASA reached the moon in 1969, it laid off nearly all of its engineers so tech unemployment soared to nearly 35%.
 It was an economic disaster, but the valley was such a pleasant place to live that engineers stayed put, shared ideas, built stuff in their garages, and joined emerging chip startups like Intel, AMD and National Semiconductor.
 In the face of massive layoffs, we remembered to hang together and help each other out.
 That was the original spirit of Silicon Valley that I remember so well.

 Silicon Valley has gone through numerous booms and busts, each time bigger, faster and more global than the previous one.
-The current mobile/cloud boom is no different, just much bigger and faster.
+Today, we face ethical breakdowns because of an obsession with money like Wall Street.
+But the current VR/AR, AI and blockchain boom is no different, just bigger and faster.
 Each time, the dedicated valley residents ride out the downturn, cutting their expenses and searching for the Next New Thing, then inventing it with friends.
 They don’t want to miss out on the rocket ride when it comes.
 It usually comes much faster than expected due to our collective efforts, creating thousands of startups and toppling giant corporations.

 What is Silicon Valley’s “secret sauce”?
 Sharing.